chengr4/all-about-OS/scheduler.md

 - Short-term scheduler: selects which process should be executed next and allocates CPU to it.
 (Ready state => Run state)
 - Long-term scheduler: selects which processes should be **loaded into memory** and brought into the ready queue.
 (New state => Ready state)
 - Medium-term scheduler: selects which processes should be **swapped in and out** of memory.
 (Ready state => Wait state)
+- Real-time Scheduling: a process has a "deadline" to complete its execution

 Scheduling Criteria: